What should I eat?

 Extra sugars should not be added to foods other than what is found naturally.

-All diets should aim to be unrefined, that means that nutrients have not been taken out such as is the case with white breads and pastas.
+All diets should aim to be unrefined, which means that nutrients have not been taken out such as is the case with white bread and pasta.

 Foods that are processed (aside from general traditional cooking methods) should be avoided as they are no longer what they started out as and could in fact be harmful.